Guna02826/Property-Management/Final Requirements/SRS-Complete.md

 **FR-1.6** The system shall require two-factor authentication when enabled.
 **FR-1.7** The system shall lock accounts after 5 failed login attempts for 15 minutes.
 **FR-1.8** The system shall allow users to view and update their profile information.
-**FR-1.9** The system shall assign users to one of the following roles: Super Admin, Owner, Agent, Client, Broker, or Support.
+**FR-1.9** The system shall assign users to one of the following roles: Super Admin, Owner, Client, Broker, Agent, Support, Manager, Assistant Manager, or Sales Rep.
 **FR-1.10** The system shall enforce role-based access control for all features.

 ### 4.2 Building & Floor Management